Australians love to celebrate!

 Experience it: JEWELS OF JAPAN

-The Naadam Festival is held each year from 10-13 July in Mongolia.
-It is the biggest celebration of the year and dates back to the Genghis Khan period of the 13th century.
 This is the best time to see Mongolia’s proud traditions and unique nomadic culture.
 A Mongolian festival akin to the Olympics played by the ancient Greeks, the Naadam Festival begins with a colourful opening ceremony before the games officially start.
+Talk about an exciting festival!

 Experience it: MONGOLIA & THE NADAAM FESTIVAL

-Bonfires are lit the night before it starts and as dawn breaks, crowds gather in the streets to throw coloured powder and water at each other to create a kaleidoscope of hues.
-They then retreat into their homes for a family meal and gift giving.
+The night before Holi starts bonfires are lit.
+As dawn breaks, crowds gather in the streets to throw coloured powder and water at each other to create a kaleidoscope of hues.
+They then retreat into their homes for a family meal and gift-giving.
 Events around the world have tried to emulate Holi, but we think there is no better place to experience it, than in India itself!

 Experience it: INSPIRING INDIA